THE PLEDGE TO AMEND CAMPAIGN

 MAKING AN AMENDMENT A CAMPAIGN ISSUE

-achieve democracy in the United States is to make candidates for Congress and state legislatures prove
+achieve democracy in the United States, we must first make candidates for Congress and state legislatures prove

 1) Ban corporate campaign expenditures.